Sleep Profiler.

 Body and Health

-• You are built to be at your best later in the day.
+You are an "Owl"- You are built to be at your best later in the day.
 Surprisingly, it also means your body clock is more flexible than people with standard or lark-like body clocks.

-• Ideally, people should wake at the same time everyday, but being an owl, you can probably cope quite well when your sleep pattern is disrupted.
+- Ideally, people should wake at the same time everyday, but being an owl, you can probably cope quite well when your sleep pattern is disrupted.

-• Your answers suggest that health issues are affecting your sleep.
+- Your answers suggest that health issues are affecting your sleep.
 A doctor can give you more advice about why you're not sleeping well.

-• Although you are worried that you have a sleep problem, you don't seem to be falling asleep during the day.
+- Although you are worried that you have a sleep problem, you don't seem to be falling asleep during the day.
 This means that your body is coping well with the sleep it is getting.
 You would really struggle to stay awake during the day if you are not getting the sleep that your body needs.

-• We sleep in cycles that last 90 minutes.
+- We sleep in cycles that last 90 minutes.
 Each cycle contains deep sleep (or Slow Wave Sleep), Rapid Eye Movement sleep (the point we dream) and light sleep.
 Partly due to these cycles, even with only four hours sleep the brain has gained many of the important benefits of sleep.

 Environment

-• One thing that could be keeping you awake is your bed.
+A comfortable bed could improve your sleep.- One thing that could be keeping you awake is your bed.
 It's not necessary to change your bed every three years as some people advocate, but it should be comfortable.

-• New research shows that an 'orthopaedic' mattress (a hard one) is often not best for people with back problems.
+- New research shows that an 'orthopaedic' mattress (a hard one) is often not best for people with back problems.
 Ignore the hardness, and choose something you're comfortable on.
 Test out a range of mattresses by lying on each for about 20 minutes.

-• Think about what you wear in bed as well - natural fabrics such as cotton that allow your body to breath are best.
+- Think about what you wear in bed as well - natural fabrics such as cotton that allow your body to breath are best.

-• Foam and synthetic fibre mattresses retain body heat and act like ovens.
+- Foam and synthetic fibre mattresses retain body heat and act like ovens.

-• Duvets come in different tog ratings and it's advisable to use the appropriate one during different times to the year.
+This will raise body temperature and make sleep lighter.
+Natural fibres such as cotton and wool will help keep the body at a more even temperature. - Duvets come in different tog ratings and it's advisable to use the appropriate one during different times to the year.
 4.5 tog is a light duvet and ideal for summer.
 12 - 13.5 gives extra warmth in the winter.
 9 - 10.5 tog offers medium warmth and can be used all seasons.

 Lifestyle